designrl/designrl.github.io/draft.md

 In this section, we describe the method used for learning a version of the agent's design better suited for its task jointly with its policy.
 In addition to the weight parameters of our agent's policy network, we will also parameterize the agent's environment, which includes the specification of the agent's body structure.
 This extra parameter vector, which may govern the properties of items such as width, length, radius, mass, and orientation of an agent's body parts and their joints, will also be treated as a learnable parameter.
 Hence the weights $w$ we need to learn will be the parameters of the agent's policy network combined with the environment's parameterization vector.
 During a rollout, an agent initialized with $w$ will be deployed in an environment that is also parameterized  with the same parameter vector $w$.

 The goal is to learn $w$ to maximize the expected cumulative reward, $E[R(w)]$, of an agent acting on a policy with parameters $w$ in an environment governed by the same $w$.
 In our approach, we search for $w$ using a population-based policy gradient method based on Section 6 of Williams' 1992 REINFORCE<dt-cite key="williams1992"></dt-cite>.
-The Appendix section provides an overview of this algorithm.
+The next section provides an overview of this algorithm.

 <div style="text-align: center;">
 <dt-code block language="python">